dotm/amartha-loan-service/README.md

 ## TODO

-- remove password from DSN Postgres
-- use error code for error
 - add email functionality
   - add email field for users
   - c. once invested all investors will receive an email containing link to agreement letter (pdf)